hashadar/fintracker-v1/README.md

 ## Overview

 FinTracker is a financial dashboard that provides insights into your financial portfolio.
-The application is structured as a multi-page Streamlit app, with dedicated pages for different asset classes.
+The application is structured as a multi-page Streamlit app, with dedicated pages for different asset classes and a comprehensive car equity tracker.

 ### Key Features